 : qui - who

 : esse - to be, sunt - are

 : I think the first is more to the point.

 I was hoping Bruce would intervene.
-I was tempted to say that the first version (the one quoted by Victoria) was better L@in, but I knew Bruce was out there, ready to give us the real story.
+I was tempted to say that the first version (the one quoted by Victoria) was better [email protected], but I knew Bruce was out there, ready to give us the real story.
 I was also tempted to say that "agnoscere" can also mean recognize, but that would not change the meaning in any way.
 SS